About

 Who are you?
 What’s your thing with EV’s?

-I’m just some otherwise anonymous guy in Dayton.
+I’m just an anonymous guy in Dayton.
 I used to own a Nissan Leaf (its silhouette is still used as the site banner above), but sold it and currently drive a ’22 Kia Niro.

 For me personally, I think EV’s are the future of the automotive industry.
 My love of electric vehicles has nothing to do with environmentalism per se, but rather the belief that internal combustion is old and antiquated, much like the horse drawn carriage and millstone collars.

 Electricity is a versatile power source, and while people often complain about being reliant on imports, electricity, at least in the US, is home grown.
-British Petroleum, Royal Dutch Shell… These aren’t American!
-Not to mention the oil that comes from OPEC or Venezuela.
-You’re driving on molecules that go to foreign entities, or worse, they fund terrorism.
+Think about it: British Petroleum, Royal Dutch Shell… These aren’t American!
+Not to mention all the oil that comes from OPEC or Venezuela.
+You’re driving on molecules that came from foreign entities, or worse, they might even fund terrorism.
 Coal, natural gas, wind, solar, hydro, and nuclear are all made right here at home.

 And while EV’s aren’t cheaper to buy, they do have fewer maintenance requirements and charging at home is far less expensive than gasoline.
 Pay more up front.
 Save down the road.